Endless Wire (The Who album): Additional songs

 On 18 December 2005, Pete Townshend posted a diary entry that chronicled the recording of this track:

 The video can be downloaded from Townshend's site.
 In 2015 the track was released on Townshend's solo compilation Truancy.

 Adaptation as a rock musical

-Townshend is also working the songs from this album into a full-length rock musical, a rough version of which debuted 13 July 2007 as part of Vassar College's Powerhouse Summer Theater workshop series.
+Townshend also worked the songs from this album into a full-length rock musical, a rough version of which debuted 13 July 2007 as part of Vassar College's Powerhouse Summer Theater workshop series.
 The production was adapted and directed by Ethan Silverman and presented as a staged concert reading with minimal dialogue.
 The cast included John Hickok as Ray High, Jon Patrick Walker as Josh, Matt McGrath as Gabriel, and Bree Sharp as Leila.
 Songs in this adaptation included: